Lifting restrictions on all APRNs will alleviate the health care crisis in Florida.

 Certified Registered Nurse Anesthetists – administer anesthesia and monitor patients post-anesthesia

-- Certified Nurse Midwives – specialize in childbirth and women’s reproductive health
+Certified Nurse Midwives – specialize in childbirth and women’s reproductive health

-- Certified Nurse Practitioners – diagnose and treat primary or acute health conditions
+Certified Nurse Practitioners – diagnose and treat primary or acute health conditions

-- Clinical Nurse Specialists – work in specialty settings and provide diagnosis, treatment, and ongoing patient management
+Clinical Nurse Specialists – work in specialty settings and provide diagnosis, treatment, and ongoing patient management

-How are APRNs being held back?
+How are APRNs being held back in Florida?

 How can I help?